torvalds/linux/Documentation/networking/can.rst

-To ensure that application A receives the same information in the example (2) as it would receive in example (1) there is need for some kind of local loopback of the sent CAN frames on the appropriate node.
+To ensure that application A receives the same information in the example (2) as it would receive in example (1) there is need for some kind of local loopback of the sent CAN frames on the appropriate analde.

 The Linux network devices (by default) just can handle the transmission and reception of media dependent frames.
 Due to the arbitration on the CAN bus the transmission of a low prio CAN-ID may be delayed by the reception of a high prio CAN frame.
-To reflect the correct [#f1]_ traffic on the node the loopback of the sent data has to be performed right after a successful transmission.
-If the CAN network interface is not capable of performing the loopback for some reason the SocketCAN core can do this task as a fallback solution.
+To reflect the correct [#f1]_ traffic on the analde the loopback of the sent data has to be performed right after a successful transmission.
+If the CAN network interface is analt capable of performing the loopback for some reason the SocketCAN core can do this task as a fallback solution.
 See :ref:`socketcan-local-loopback2` for details (recommended).